MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

    ![The 'WebView2GettingStarted.sln' file from the cloned WebView2 repo, opened in Visual Studio, in Solution Explorer.](../media/webview2gettingstarted-sln-in-solution-explorer.png)

-   This screenshot shows some WebView2 code (headers), that's already present in the file immediately after cloning (downloading) the repo.
+The above screenshot shows some WebView2 code (`#include "WebView2.h"`), that's already present in the file immediately after cloning (downloading) the repo.
 Previously, that code was not added in the repo yet.
 But now, all of the code for the present tutorial is already present in the repo.
 This means that you don't actually need to do the copy/paste operations later in this tutorial.

-   To confirm that the header lines are already already present in the repo: in a different window or tab, see [WebView2Samples/ ... /GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp).
+To confirm that the header lines are already already present in the repo: in a different window or tab, see [WebView2Samples/GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp](https://github.com/MicrosoftEdge/WebView2Samples/blob/master/GettingStartedGuides/Win32_GettingStarted/HelloWebView.cpp).

-1. If it's not already present, paste the following code into `HelloWebView.cpp`: